gap-system/gap/README.buildsys.md

 The main open task is to add support for `make install`.
 There are some pitfalls to that, esp. when it comes to handling packages with kernel extensions.

+## FAQ

+### Q: Why don't you just use `automake`?
+Then you get `make install` for free!

+A: This is simply wrong.
+Using `automake` does not give us `make install` support for free.
+While it does indeed provide various parts of the puzzle, from our perspective those are mostly the easy ones (they may be tedious, but are not conceptually difficult).
+The real obstacles for `make install` support are unfortunately not resolved by using `automake`.
+Among these are:
+- dealing with installing the generated `config.h`.
+This file should ideally not be installed at all and to this end not be included from any other headers.
+But note that in GAP, currently *all* headers need to include config.h directly or indirectly...
+Alternatively one can attempt to use something like `AX_PREFIX_CONFIG_H`, but this, too, has its pitfalls
+- removing dependencies on compiler specific features in the headers and API, mainly as introduced by `config.h`
+- making `gac` installable; in particular installing a version of GNU libtool needed by `gac`
+- The probably hardest problem of them all is coming up with a sane way for dealing with the installation of GAP packages with kernel modules in such a way that existing workflows are not unduly broken.
+This has the added difficulty that it requires convincing the authors of ~20 GAP packages to apply changes needed to support this, in a way that the packages can still be used with the at that time latest stable release of GAP; then getting them to make releases of their packages with those changes.
+- There are probably more bits and pieces that also need to be resolved, which I just can't remember right now.

+Of course none of this is rocket science, but it is a lot of tedious and finicky work, and care must be taken not to break stuff.
+Help with this is welcome, but it is strongly suggested that you first talk to us, to avoid disappointments (e.g. due to rejected pull requests) later on.

+In any case: GNU `automake` does not help with this at all.